Council Approved Dropped Kerb Contractors

 If you do not, you must not drive over the footway.
 If you do so, you are breaking the law and enforcement action might be taken to stop such practice.

-The pavement may require to be strengthened in front of the property, and in many cases, it may be necessary for lampposts, manhole covers and various other street furniture to be moved.
+The pavement may require to be strengthened in front of the property, and in many cases, it may be necessary for lampposts, manhole covers and other street furniture to be moved.

 drop kerb example image